fardage/raycast-didyoumean/README.md

 ## Acknowledgements

-We would like to thank the `words/google-did-you-mean` repository/library for providing the core functionality used in this Raycast extension.
+Like to thank the `words/google-did-you-mean` repository/library for providing the core functionality used in this Raycast extension.
 Their work has greatly improved the accuracy of auto-correct functionality.

 Repository/Library: [words/google-did-you-mean](https://github.com/words/google-did-you-mean)